Pet Shop Boys: Sexuality

 Neil Tennant, who neither denied nor confirmed gay rumours throughout the 1980s, came out in a 1994 interview for Attitude, a UK gay lifestyle magazine.
-Tennant has said that he does not want to be defined by his sexuality or be labeled as a 'gay pop star' out of concern that it would dominate coverage of the Pet Shop Boys.
-He also noted, "I do think that we have contributed, through our music and also through our videos and the general way we’ve presented things, rather a lot to what you might call 'gay culture'".
+Tennant has said that he does not want to be defined by his sexuality or be labelled as a "gay pop star" out of concern that it would dominate coverage of the Pet Shop Boys.
+He also noted: "I do think that we have contributed, through our music and also through our videos and the general way we’ve presented things, rather a lot to what you might call 'gay culture'".
 In 1988, Pet Shop Boys played "It's a Sin" at a benefit opposing the anti-homosexuality law Section 28.

 Many of Tennant's lyrics are written using gender-neutral language, as a way to be inclusive.
 He has also written songs in character from the perspective of women and heterosexual men, and, as he stated in the Attitude interview, he has written songs from his own perspective as a gay man.
 In 2024, Tennant described the Pet Shop Boys album Nonetheless as "our queer album", with songs like "Love Is the Law", referencing Oscar Wilde, and "New London Boy", recalling his own experiences in London in the early 1970s.

 Several Pet Shop Boys songs deal with the AIDS crisis of the 1980s and early 1990s, which they lived through.
 Tennant wrote a trio of songs about his best friend from Newcastle, Christopher Dowell, who died from the disease in 1989: "It Couldn't Happen Here" alludes to their early complacency, "Being Boring" is an elegy to their friendship, and "Your Funny Uncle" describes his funeral.